kianorr/kianorr.github.io/content/english/cv.md

 ### IVC | Tutor
 _Oct 2019 - Dec 2021_

-- Tutor for math and physics; requires a succint way to communicate ideas
+- Tutor for math and physics; requires succinct and clear communication
+- Passionate about helping and connecting with students struggling over concepts

 ## Awards
 ### Best Abstract Award | HTCC